platform-experience/script-library/src/business-rule/si-script-39/README.md

-# To see document attached to a case
+# Document Attachment Case

 ## Description

-To see document attached to a case
+To see document attached to a case.